stackabletech/druid-opa-authorizer/README.md

 2. Add the new profile to the `requireActiveProfile` enforcer rule
 3. Update `.github/workflows/maven.yml` to include the new profile in CI
 4. Update `README.md` to name the newly supported version
+5. _After_ the PR has been merged update the GitHub settings to require the new Druid version to pass

 ### Release